Introduction

 This is the dual-write problem: updating two systems without a shared transaction.

-The solution is to make event publishing part of the database transaction.
+The solution is making event publishing part of the database transaction, using a transactional outbox.
 Instead of publishing directly, write the event to an outbox table in the same transaction as your business data.

-A separate processor polls the outbox and publishes to listeners.
+A separate process polls the outbox and publishes to listeners.
 If the business transaction rolls back, the outbox entry rolls back too.
 If it commits, the event is guaranteed to be published eventually.

-This guarantees at-least-once delivery—if the processor crashes after publishing but before marking the entry as processed, it republishes on restart.
-This means listeners need to be idempotent: handling the same event twice should be safe.
+This guarantees at-least-once delivery.
+If the publisher crashes after sending but before marking the entry as processed, it republishes on restart.
+Listeners need to handle duplicates—make them idempotent.

 The patterns aren't mutually exclusive.
-A checkout flow might make synchronous calls to validate inventory, then write the order and an outbox entry in one transaction, then have listeners react to start fulfillment.
+A checkout flow might make synchronous calls to validate inventory, write the order and an outbox entry in one transaction, then have listeners react asynchronously to start fulfillment.

 Part 6: Errors and Validation